peteroupc/peteroupc.github.io/bernoulli.md

 **Open Questions:**

-1. In the first algorithm, step 1, assume we generate a random number of an arbitrary distribution (such as beta) rather than uniform.
-What is then the probability of generating a random number _n_?
+1. In the first algorithm, what is the probability of generating a random number _n_ (or generating any of a set of values of _n_)&mdash;
+    - if _u_ (step 1) has an arbitrary (not necessarily uniform) distribution?
+    - if _v_ (step 2) follows the same but arbitrary distribution?
+    - if the previous two conditions are given?
-2. In the first algorithm, step 2, assume we generate a random arbitrary-distributed number.
-What is then the probability of generating a random number _n_?
+2. In the second algorithm, what is the probability of generating a random number _n_ (or generating any of a set of values of _n_)&mdash;
-3. Given the assumptions in both 1 and 2, what is then the probability of generating a random number _n_?
-4. In the second algorithm if the first random number in the list is arbitrarily distributed, what is then the probability of generating a random number _n_?
+    - if the first random number in the list has an arbitrary (not necessarily uniform) distribution?
-5. In the second algorithm if each random number in the list beyond the first follows the same but arbitrary distribution, what is the probability of generating a random number _n_?
+    - if each random number in the list beyond the first follows the same but arbitrary distribution?
-6. Given the assumptions in both 5 and 6, what is then the probability of generating a random number _n_?
+    - if the previous two conditions are given?
+3. In the second algorithm, what distribution does the first number in the list follow when the algorithm returns _n_ (or one of a set of values of _n_), with or without the conditions given in question 2?
+For example, if the algorithm treats sorted permutations as valid, it is known since von Neumann's 1951 algorithm that that number has a truncated exponential distribution when the algorithm returns an odd value of _n_.

 <a id=Other_Algorithms_for_exp_minus_lambda></a>
 ### Other Algorithms for exp(&minus;&lambda;)